Meredith MacRae: Career

-In the 1980s, she hosted the talk show Mid-Morning Los Angeles, which ran for eight years.
-She was awarded a local Emmy Award in 1986 for her interviewing skills.
+In the 1980s, MacRae hosted the talk show Mid-Morning Los Angeles, which ran for eight years.
+She received a local Emmy Award in 1986 for the show.
 Later, she created and hosted Born Famous, a PBS series on which she interviewed the offspring of celebrities.
 She also co-hosted VTV: Value Television with Alex Trebek.

-In 1994, she narrated the audio-book version of columnist Deborah Laake's book Secret Ceremonies: A Mormon Woman's Intimate Diary of Marriage and Beyond.
+In 1994, MacRae narrated the audiobook version of columnist Deborah Laake’s book Secret Ceremonies: A Mormon Woman's Intimate Diary of Marriage and Beyond.

-In summer stock in her teens, she appeared with Dan Dailey in Take Me Along, with Andy Williams in Bye Bye Birdie, and in Annie Get Your Gun.
+In summer stock in her teens, MacRae appeared with Dan Dailey in Take Me Along, with Andy Williams in Bye Bye Birdie, and in Annie Get Your Gun.

-MacRae worked to raise funds for such causes as the Children's Burn Foundation, the American Cancer Society, and United Cerebral Palsy.
+MacRae also helped raise funds for the Children's Burn Foundation, the American Cancer Society, and United Cerebral Palsy.
 She also lectured nationally on alcoholism and produced a TV special on the subject.

 Personal life

 MacRae married Richard Berger, former president of MGM, in 1964, but they divorced four years later.
-In 1969, she married fellow actor Greg Mullavey (famous for Mary Hartman, Mary Hartman) and had one child with him before divorcing in 1987.
-Her third and final marriage was in 1995 to Phillip M. Neal, chairman and CEO of Avery-Dennison at the time of their marriage.
+In 1969, she married fellow actor Greg Mullavey, famous for Mary Hartman, Mary Hartman, and had one child with him before divorcing in 1987.
+Her final marriage was in 1995 to Phillip M. Neal, chairman and CEO of Avery-Dennison.

 Death

 In January 1999, MacRae began to experience vertigo and short-term memory loss.
 She was evaluated and her symptoms were initially thought to be due to perimenopause.
 She returned to her doctor complaining of severe headaches.
 She was told the headaches were most likely due to muscle spasms and was encouraged to do cervical spine stretching.
 She obtained a second opinion and was diagnosed with brain cancer, which had already progressed to stage four.
 Emergency surgery was performed to remove the tumor and decrease the pressure in MacRae's head.
 During the operation, she suffered cardiac arrest but was resuscitated.
 Though her cancer was terminal, MacRae agreed to be part of an experimental cancer drug program.
-However, she experienced an allergic reaction to the medication that caused swelling in her brain, with two more surgeries being performed to relieve the pressure.
-Her imbalance resulted in a fall that caused her to suffer a fracture to her hip.
+However, she experienced an allergic reaction to the medication that caused swelling in her brain that required two more surgeries to relieve the pressure.
+Her vertigo later resulted in a fall that fractured her hip.

-On July 14, 2000, MacRae died at her Manhattan Beach home at age 56 from complications of brain cancer.
+MacRae died on July 14, 2000 at her Manhattan Beach home at age 56 from complications of brain cancer.
 Per her wishes, her body was cremated, and her ashes were scattered in the Pacific Ocean off the coast of California.